BrushXue/OztekinGroup/README.md

 Reboot

 ## Install A****(you know...)
-Currently only A**** 20R2 combination works.
-If a future version supports RHEL8 I'll update this accordingly.
+Currently only A**** 20R2 works.
+If the future version supports RHEL8 I'll update this accordingly.
 ```
 mkdir -p /share/Apps
 yum -y install libpng12